galasa-dev/cli/docs/generated/errors-list.md

 - GAL1228E: Internal failure.
 Contents of gzip could not be encoded and compressed. {} error: {}
 - GAL1229E: Internal failure.
 Contents of gzip could not be flushed while encoding and compressing. {} error: {}
 - GAL1230E: Internal failure.
 Gzip file could not be closed while encoding and compressing. {} error: {}
+- GAL1231E: The gherkin URL supplied is invalid. '{}' does not end with the expected '.feature' extension.
+- GAL1232E: Unsupported gherkin URL {}.
+Acceptable values start with 'file://'
 - GAL2000W: Warning: Maven configuration file settings.xml should contain a reference to a Galasa repository so that the galasa OBR can be resolved.
 The official release repository is '{}', and 'pre-release' repository is '{}'
 - GAL2501I: Downloaded {} artifacts to folder '{}'